oxarbitrage/documentation/understanding_market_engine.md

 (Collateral / Settlement Price) / Debt

+## Call Price

+Is the price at what the position will be margin called.
+Call price is independent from feed and it is calculated as:

+Call price = Collateral / (Debt * MCR)

+Open positions can increase call price by adding more collateral to their open positions to avoid margin call.

 ## TCR - Target Collateral Ratio

 Is defined by the borrower as a call order parameter.